You shouldn’t need to sacrifice comfort or empty your wallet to keep your house in a pleasant setting during hot days.

-If you want a hassle-free solution, think over installing a smart thermostat.
-This thermostat connects with your phone, so it knows when you’re at your house and when you’re gone.
+If you want a hassle-free solution, think about installing a smart thermostat.
+This thermostat connects to your phone, so it knows when you’re at your house and when you’re gone.
 Then it automatically adjusts temperature settings for the biggest savings.
 How much exactly?
-Typically $180 each year on heating and cooling, according to ENERGY STAR.
+Typically, $180 each year on heating and cooling, according to ENERGY STAR.

 Another benefit of getting a smart thermostat?
 You can use your phone to watch and change temperature settings from nearly anywhere.

 While sleeping: Around 70 degrees.
 While ENERGY STAR recommends 82 degrees, that could be unbearable for the majority of families.
 The majority of people sleep better when their bedroom is chilly, so that’s why the National Sleep Foundation suggests 60–67 degrees.
 But that may be too cold, depending on your pajama and blanket preference.

 We suggest following an equivalent test over a week, putting your thermostat higher, and progressively turning it down to locate the best temp for your house.
 On cool nights, you might learn keeping windows open at night and running a ceiling fan is a better option than running the AC.

 More Ways to Save Energy During Warm Weather

 There are other ways you can save money on cooling bills throughout hot weather.